PaddleRoundThePier is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you.

 Start Making Your Own Dough Balls Today

 Making dough balls transformed my fishing budget and success rate.
 Start with the basic recipe – it takes 10 minutes and costs less than a candy bar.
+The satisfaction of catching fish on bait you made yourself adds another layer of enjoyment to every trip.

 Remember, your first batch might not be perfect.
 That's normal.
 Even after years of making them, I still occasionally mix a batch too wet or too dry.
+The important thing is learning to adjust on the fly.

 PaddleRoundThePier is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com, Amazon.co.uk & Amazon.ca.